-Our friends in every election district candidate.
-He will make a first-rate should have their tickets ready cut, fold-Commissioner.
-We refer all who ed and tied before election day!
-Have fraternal relations between the people erters were, at the time, actually in the doubt this statement to Hon.
-Job Mann, your ammunition well prepared!
-Let who has had many business transac- it be to the enemy as the needle-gun of not see that the Radical party is striving government.
-To hold that the act of the Prussians was to the Austrians!
-Ready, AIM, FIRE!
+We Clymer boys are all a-climbing! climb! climb! climbing!
+We're all a-climbing over Geary's works!
+And we'll climb to the citadel and plant our banner, in victory, upon its highest pinnacle!
+For we're all a-climbing, who are among our best citizens, and candidate.
+He will make a first-rate should have their tickets ready cut, fold- to them to aid us in restoring peace and Commissioner.
+We refer all who ed and tied before election-day!
+Have fraternal relations between the people erters were, at the time, actually in the doubt this statement to Hon, Job Mann, your ammunition well prepared!
+Let Ready, AIM, FIRE!